YZITE/nix2js/README.md

 This is an experiment to try to transpile nix expressions to JavaScript and execute them via NodeJS.

+This currently evaluates everything strictly, but encapsulates it using promises, which gives a kind of non-strict eval with regards to assertions and other exceptions.

 The (`target/release`)`nix2js` executable can be built using:
 ```sh
 cargo build --release